catherine244/GitProfile/README.md

 - Catherine Nduku
 ## Descriptio
 - A search-hub that enables one  to search github users and their repositories.

+## Technologies Used
+- This project was generated with Angular CLI version 7.1.4.
+- HTML & CSS (Bootstrap)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.